DemocracyClub/eco-parser/README.md

 If you need the official names of electoral divisions that are already in use, get the data from [OS Boundary Line](https://www.ordnancesurvey.co.uk/business-and-government/products/boundary-line.html), [ONS Geography](http://geoportal.statistics.gov.uk/) or a web service like [mapit](https://mapit.mysociety.org/).
 This information is already published as convenient machine-readable structured data.

-If you need the official names of electoral divisions that are not in use yet, this package may be able to help you parse them from legislation.
+If you need the official names of electoral divisions that are not in use yet, this package can help you parse them from legislation.

 ## Installation